Rivpii/Rivpii/README.md

 - 👋 Hi, I’m @Rivpii
-- 👀 I’m interested in art, video games and learning how to program in this industry
+- 👀 I’m interested in art, video games and learning how to program for the industry
-- 🌱 I’m currently learning python and java.
-(I've still got lots to learn.
-Pointers would be appreciated)
+- 🌱 I’m learning python and java, would like to eventually pick up C++
-- 💞️ I’m looking to collaborate on anything (I just want to gain experience and knowledge!
-Eventually I'll figure out what I really want to do)
-- 📫 Reach me on Github, or at oli.xiwen.zhao@gmail.com
+- 📫 Email: Rivriochii@gmail.com
-- 😄 Pronouns: they/them
+- 😄 Pronouns: he/him or they/them
-- ⚡ Fun fact: I really like tofu

 <!---
 Rivpii/Rivpii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.